 In general, even in Japan, there are many opportunities to drink with a sake set called Ochoko or Guinomi, but Japanese Sake connoisseurs and Sake-specialty izakaya are particular about using Masu sake cups.

 There are two ways to drink sake using a Masu cup- “Masusake” and “Mokkiri” styles.
-The difference between the “Masusake” and “Mokkiri” is a glass in the Masu cup or not.
+The difference between the “Masusake” and “Mokkiri” is a glass is in the Masu cup or not.

-“Masusake” style is the way that sake directly served into a Masu cup, you will often see it at celebration parties such as weddings because it is considered the lucky charm.
+“Masusake” style is the way that sake is directly served into a Masu cup, you will often see it at celebration parties such as weddings because it is considered the lucky charm.

 Mokkiri Style-The Sake Serving Style With Japnese Hospitality

-The original word is “Morikiri” which was referred to filling the Sake up to the limit of the Masu cup and selling it to the customers in the old time.
+The original word is “Morikiri” which referred to filling the Sake up to the limit of the Masu cup and selling it to the customers in the old time.